kwobny/Old-Robotics-Repo/README.md

 4. Now, push the committed changes from the local repository into the remote repository.
 Execute "git push origin 'whatever branch name'".
 5. The issue should be resolved

-How to delete a branch from local repository:
+How to delete a branch from local repository: execute "git branch -d 'branch name'"

+If all else fails: just make a new repl it and reconnect it to github.
+Make sure that the .replit file has correct information. if not, then delete it

 # Notes:
 Main move commands are rotate robot and moveLinTrans.
 Main wait commands are wait for time, for distance or displacement traveled (you pick which quantity), and for angle traveled/for certain orientation passed.